IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### XX.4.2.3.2 File a Claim Process Flow

-* PoS - The point of service system is a Claims Requestor that captures a patient clinical encounter and sends the formatted claim to the HIE.
+* PoS - The point of service system is a Claims Requestor that captures a patient clinical encounter and sends the formatted claim.
 * FIS - Financing and Insurance System is a Claims Manager that manages the claims processing and scrutinization.
 * EXT - an external payment layer